viaasana/Simple-Calculator-over-UART-Verilog-Testbench-RTL-/README.md

 - The calculator handles one full operation at a time.
 - Division by zero is flagged through the `error` output from the ALU (optional use).
 - ASCII characters for operators must be used when sending.
+- The calculator does not detect or handle overflow.

 ---